carrieyanzh/node-hello/README.md

 - Node.js Express web server
 - Dockerized application with custom Dockerfile
 - Terraform-based deployment using the Docker provider
-- GitHub Actions for CI/CD (build, lint, push image)
+- GitHub Actions for CI/CD
-- Optional: Integrates with monitoring/logging tools (e.g., New Relic)
+- Integrates with New relic for monitoring

 ---